-There’s nothing like the feeling you get after a hard workout – the feeling of accomplishment immediately after the workout and the feeling of sore muscles in the days following the workout.
+There’s nothing like the feeling you get after a hard workout – the feeling of accomplishment immediately after and the feeling of sore muscles in the days following.

 Endorphins are responsible for the “euphoric” feeling often associated with exercise, and delayed onset muscle soreness (DOMS) is responsible for sore muscles days after your workout.

-So how can you (and I) help our bodies recovery quicker and get ready for another strenuous workout?
-While there isn’t a “magic pill” to make the soreness and fatigue go away there are supplements available that may help you recover quicker so you can be ready for your next workout.
+So how can you (and I) help our bodies recover and get ready for another strenuous workout?
+While there isn’t a “magic pill” to make the soreness and fatigue go away, there are supplements available that may help you recover quicker so you can be ready for your next workout.

 Here are a few of our favorites!

-Vega is one of our newest brands and is quickly becoming one of our most popular sports nutrition supplement lines.
-The Recovery Accelerator comes in multiple flavors and contains a blend of 23 ingredients; all plant-based.
+Vega is quickly becoming one of our most popular sports nutrition supplement lines.
+The Recovery Accelerator comes in multiple flavors and contains a blend of 23 ingredients – all plant-based.
 Ingredients include vitamin A, thiamine, riboflavin, niacin, folate, biotin, zinc and yellow pea protein.
 The nutrients in Vega Sport Recovery Accelerator help provide support for restoring energy after a workout and also help replenish electrolytes lost during exertion.
-Recovery Accelerator may also help reduce inflammation, support the immune system, and reduce the overall recovery time between training sessions.
-It has a 4:1 carbohydrates to protein ratio which has been shown to increase muscle glycogen re-synthesis; an important part of your recovery after a hard workout.
-It is recommended that this product be taken immediately after exercise to enhance and speed up the recovery process.
+Recovery Accelerator may also help reduce exercise-related inflammation, support the immune system, and reduce the overall recovery time between training sessions.
+It has a 4:1 carbohydrates to protein ratio which has been shown to support muscle glycogen re-synthesis, an important part of your recovery after a hard workout.
+It is recommended that this product be taken immediately after exercise to support the recovery process.